Micronesia: Geography

 This does not include the separate island nation of Nauru, along with other distinctly separate islands and smaller island groups.

 Caroline Islands

 The Caroline Islands are a widely scattered archipelago consisting of about 500 small coral islands, north of New Guinea and east of the Philippines.
-The Carolines consist of two republics: the Federated States of Micronesia, consisting of approximately 600 islands on the eastern side of the chain with Kosrae being the most eastern; and Palau consisting of 250 islands on the western side.
+The Carolines consist of two nations: the Federated States of Micronesia, consisting of approximately 600 islands on the eastern side of the chain with Kosrae being the most eastern; and Palau consisting of 250 islands on the western side.

 Gilbert Islands

 The Gilbert Islands are a chain of sixteen atolls and coral islands, arranged in an approximate north-to-south line.
 In a geographical sense, the equator serves as the dividing line between the northern Gilbert Islands and the southern Gilbert Islands.
 The Republic of Kiribati contains all of the Gilberts, including the island of Tarawa, the site of the country's capital.

 Mariana Islands

 The Mariana Islands are an arc-shaped archipelago made up by the summits of fifteen volcanic mountains.
-The island chain arises as a result of the western edge of the Pacific Plate moving westward and plunging downward below the Mariana plate, a region that is the most volcanically active convergent plate boundary on Earth.
+The island chain rose as a result of the western edge of the Pacific Plate moving westward and plunging downward below the Mariana plate, a region that is the most volcanically active convergent plate boundary on Earth.
 The Marianas were politically divided in 1898, when the United States acquired title to Guam under the Treaty of Paris, 1898, which ended the Spanish–American War.
 Spain then sold the remaining northerly islands to Germany in 1899.
 Germany lost all of her colonies at the end of World War I and the Northern Mariana Islands became a League of Nations Mandate, with Japan as the mandatory.
 After World War II, the islands were transferred into the United Nations Trust Territory System, with the United States as Trustee.
 In 1976, the Northern Mariana Islands and the United States entered into a covenant of political union under which commonwealth status was granted the Northern Mariana Islands and its residents received United States citizenship.